Santosh8055/multi-select-dropdown/README.md

 **Steps to run this project locally.**

 1. Clone or download the project.
-(Unzip if the project.)
+(Unzip the project.)

 2. Navigate to the downloaded path in command prompt.